 Since I wrote such a thorough article about creating and setting up a budget – you can just check that out for more detail.
 It will show you how to set up the budget after you figured out your income – which I guess what this article is really about.

-I used a paper budget (like I mention in that article) for a while, but am now using YNAB (a budgeting software program) and I am really enjoying it.
+I used a paper budget (like I mention in that article) for a while, but am now using the Real Money Budgeting method and I am loving it.
 So if you are willing to pay for a budgeting tool, it might be worth checking out.

 A few more tips to help you budget with inconsistent income